ttbs1/frontend-hiring-test/README.md

-## THIS IS THE FRONT END HIRING TEST FROM AIRCALL BY THIAGO
+## THIS IS THE FRONTEND HIRING TEST FROM AIRCALL BY THIAGO

 I'm doing this test just for learning purposes, to challenge myself, test and improve my skills